RayMarquina/dbt_project/performance/README.md

 - add more dbt commands to measure
 - possibly using the uploaded json artifacts to store these results so they can be graphed over time
 - reading new metrics from a file so no one has to edit rust source to add them to the suite
-- instead of building the rust every time, we could publish pull down the latest deployed version.
+- instead of building the rust every time, we could publish and pull down the latest version.